 Sydney is known for having quite temperate weather, one of the most beautiful natural harbors in the world, 150 miles of stunning coastline, a vibrant arts and culture scene (which is slowly recovering at the moment), a wide variety of food that makes foodies green with envy, laid back atmosphere, and over 400 parks.

 Sydney has been continuously ranked as the third most liveable city in the world and continues to shine on a yearly basis.
-According to Sofia in Australia (an expat who also moved to Australia), some of the best Sydney suburbs for expats include Manly, Bondi, Surry Hills, Newtown, and Crows Nest.
+According to current expats, some of the best Sydney suburbs for expats include Manly, Bondi, Surry Hills, Newtown, and Crows Nest.
 Use Domain to find a reputable listing that suits your needs.

 Like nearly every other urbanized city in the world, the cost of living in Sydney is extremely high – but it is doable and affordable if you’re smart about planning.